Arthur's Pass: Naming and history

-The township, at the time named Bealey Flats after the second Superintendent of Canterbury, Samuel Bealey, was originally built as a construction village for the building of the Otira Tunnel, which started on 14 January 1908.
+The township, at the time named Bealey Flats after Samuel Bealey, the second Superintendent of Canterbury, was originally built as a construction village for the building of the Otira Tunnel, which started on 14 January 1908.
 In 1909 a power station was built below the Devil's Punchbowl Falls to provide electricity for the tunnel construction and for the village itself.
 The railway from Christchurch reached Arthur's Pass township in 1914, the Westland section having advanced to Otira.
-Construction of the tunnel was very slow; it finally finished in 1923, and its opening was marked by the British and Intercolonial Exhibition.
+Construction of the tunnel was very slow: it finished in 1923, and its opening was marked by the British and Intercolonial Exhibition.
 The TranzAlpine passenger railway service passes through Arthur's Pass and the Otira Tunnel as part of its 223 km journey from Christchurch to Greymouth.
 In 2022, CNN Travel described the trip as one of the world's great train journeys.

-In 1929, the Arthur's Pass National Park was established by the Governor-General of New Zealand, New Zealand's third national park.
-An earthquake measuring 7.1 struck Arthurs Pass on 9 March 1929.
+In 1929, Arthur's Pass National Park was established by the Governor-General of New Zealand, as New Zealand's third national park.
+An earthquake measuring 7.1 struck Arthur's Pass on 9 March 1929.
 Slips closed the road to the west coast for months and there was damage to the railway lines.
 The earthquake was thought to have occurred due to movement along the Poulter Fault.

 The Geographic Board and its predecessor had a policy of omitting possessives and apostrophes in place names.
 The national park was named Arthur Pass National Park in 1929 and was not officially renamed until 1980.
 The pass itself was renamed Arthur Pass in 1932 over the objections of Arthur Dobson himself, and the name of the township, post office and railway station was changed to "Arthur Pass" in 1951.
 This caused an upset with the public, and the old possessive version with the apostrophe, which was still in common use, was reinstated in 1957.
 On 16 September 1975, the New Zealand Post Office also adopted the spelling with the apostrophe for the post office in the township.
 The name is also commonly written with no apostrophe, as Arthurs Pass.